 Trucking Insurance Requirements

-Federal law requires commercial vehicles traveling in interstate commerce to carry $750,000.00 in insurance coverage.
-But, do not kid yourself into thinking the insurance company will simply offer you that money following a trucking wreck.
-From the moment of your accident, the trucking company and its insurance carrier have been working to find ways to deny your claim.
-You need our team of experienced trucking attorneys working for you so that you can get the maximum compensation possible.
+First, if you are involved in an accident with a tractor-trailer owned by a trucking company that only purchased the minimum insurance, do not kid yourself into thinking the insurance company will simply offer you that money following a trucking wreck.
+From the moment of your accident, the trucking company and its insurance carrier have been working to find ways to limit their liability.

 If the trucking company denies responsibility, we know how to gather the critical evidence to show their driver was at fault.
 This may include subpoenaing phone records to show the driver was texting or talking on the phone at the time of the crash, downloading "black box" data from the truck, locating and interviewing eye-witnesses, hiring accident reconstruction experts to examine the physical evidence at the scene and give opinions on speed, braking, etc.